Five Questions to Ask A Financial Advisor

 - Financial Planner

-A Financial Services Representative is typically an employee of a financial company whose primary role is to sell its financial services.
+A Financial Services Representative is typically an employee of a financial company whose primary role is to sell its financial products.
 FSPs will not offer many of the financial planning services you need unless the firm offers them.
-They may also be unable or de-incentivized to provide you with products outside of the company they represent.
-They will typically have the Series 6 and Series 63 investment licenses, allowing them to sell commissioned mutual funds and annuities.
-They cannot be paid a fee for advice.
+They may also be unable or de-incentivized to provide you with products and services outside of the company they represent.

 A Financial Planner will often be able to do all of what a Financial Advisor can do.
 They typically have more advanced training in areas other than investments and insurance.
 They will usually provide better advice on tax planning, estate planning, retirement planning, cash flow, and other topics.